wyattclarke/wyattclarke.github.io/_posts/DRAFT-2020-09-25-Whether-to-Embrace-Reality.md

 title: Is Reality Worth Embracing?
 ---

-I binge watched a Netflix show earlier this month for 35 hours.
-That's not healthy, especially as a father of 3.
+I binge watched a Netflix show recently for 35 hours over two weeks.
+As a father of three, that's not healthy.
 What the hell was I thinking?
-Simply put, it was fun and the consequences were tomorrow-me's problem.
+Simply, it was fun and the consequences were tomorrow's problem.

-It occurred to me, during the two weeks it took to commit this crime, that this must be how drug addicts feel.
-Not the physical effects of addiction, of course, but the
+It occurred to me, in the two weeks I took to commit this crime, that drug addicts must feel similarly.
+Not the physical effects of addiction, of course, but the struggle between willful ignorance of future consequences and...embracing reality.